The Booth Brothers

 The Booth Brothers is an American southern gospel vocal trio.
 It was originally formed in 1957 by four brothers but disbanded in 1963.
 It was reformed in 1990 by one of the original members, Ron Booth, with two of his sons, Michael and Ronnie Booth.
 Ron Booth retired in 1998, and was replaced by Joseph Smith, who was in turn replaced by Jim Brady, followed by Paul Lancaster.
 In June 2021, it was announced that Ronnie Booth would be leaving the group and be succeeded by former Gaither Vocal Band lead singer Buddy Mullins.

 Group history

 The Booth Brothers was initially formed in the 1950s by Ron Booth Sr. with his brothers Charles, James, and Wallace, after they moved to Detroit.
 However, Ron decided to disband the group in 1963 when he joined the Toney Brothers.

 In 1990, Ron's youngest son, Michael (b.
 October 8, 1971), decided to revive the group with his brother Ronnie II (b.
 June 28, 1965), and his father.
 They started performing and touring around Florida and recorded several albums.
 In 1998, Ron decided to retire and the remaining brothers started looking for a replacement.
 They recorded several albums with Joseph Smith, who was later replaced by Jim Brady (b.
 May 19, 1970).
-Brady remained with them until 2014, at which point he was replaced by Paul Lancaster (b.
-February 23, 1968), although Brady returned in 2022.
+Brady remained with them until August 24, 2014, at which point he was replaced by Paul Lancaster (b.
+February 23, 1968).
+On June 4, 2021, Ronnie Booth left the group, he would be leaving the road to enjoy his family and grandchildren, and Buddy Mullins would join the group as the lead singer.
+Brady returned on January 7, 2022, only to leave again, at which point the returning Ronnie Booth filled the baritone position on December 16, 2025.